gfarnadi/gfarnadi.github.io/courses/ML/project.md

 - Design and execution of experiments: 10%
 - Figures/Tables/Writing: easily readable, properly labeled, informative: 5%

+## Timeline
+Team Registration, Due Date: September 20, 2021.
+Fill this [form]().
+Study plan, Due Date: October 18, 2021 (by the end of the day AOE).
+Upload the PDF to your gradescope account by the head of the team.
+Project Presentation,  December 6, 2021.
+Final report, Due Date: December 13, 2021 (by the end of the day AOE).
+Upload the PDF to your gradescope account by the head of the team.

+## Goals

 The aim of this project is to allow you to learn about machine learning by trying to solve a task with it.

 First, select a question that can be answered using machine learning.
 I expect that your question will be about a model/algorithm or about an application.
 Then design a study that will try to answer your question.
 Your study must have an element of novelty.
 For example the novelty could be an extension or a variation of an existing algorithm or results of an existing method on a new dataset.